-However, it is illegal to bring some over-the-counter medicines commonly used in the United States or other countries to Japan, including inhalers and some allergy and sinus medications.
+However, it is illegal to bring some over-the-counter medicines commonly used in the United States or other countries to Japan, including some inhalers, allergy, and sinus medications.
 Some foreign prescription medications cannot be imported into Japan, even when accompanied by a customs declaration and a copy of the prescription.
-To find out which medications are permitted or prohibited, please consult the Embassy or Consulate of Japan nearest your home for details.
+To find out which medications are permitted or prohibited, please consult the Embassy or Consulate of Japan nearest your home or the Ministry of Health, Labor, and Welfare (link below) for details.
 Please understand that it is your sole responsibility to make sure that the medication you plan to bring with you is legal and that you follow all proper procedures to bring it.

-In the event that your prescription or over-the-counter medication cannot be brought into Japan, Japanese physicians can often prescribe similar, but not identical, substitutes.
+In the event that your prescription or over-the-counter medication cannot be brought into Japan, you should consult with your physician to switch to a legal alternative and give yourself sufficient time to adjust to your new medication before leaving your home country.
 Any students taking medication are highly encouraged to contact the Japanese Embassy in your country as soon as possible to confirm whether you will be allowed to bring the particular medication into Japan.

 Required Documentation for Bringing Prescription Medication to Japan